 The Good News

 Since the 1990's, phosphorus concentrations have decreased by more than half throughout the Reedy River watershed.
-In fact, the Reedy was removed from SCDHEC's impaired water list for phosphorus at Boyd's Millpond in 2016.
+In fact, the Reedy was removed from SCDES's impaired water list for phosphorus at Boyd's Millpond in 2016.

 The general population has an active, individual role to play in lowering nitrogen levels in the river.